tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 4. Click the Get it Now button.
 5. On the new page that appears, choose Continue ➪ Install to install the app in the Apps canvas.
 6. Open the app in the Apps canvas or Home canvas.

+You can also open reports from a dashboard.
+Most times, a tile is a snapshot of a pinned report.
+When you double-click the tile, a report will open.
+To open a report from a dashboard, follow these steps:
+1. From the dashboard, select any tile.
+2. Drill down into a more granular view of the report data by clicking on data points within a report.